WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 ### Step 1: Add a _Delete_ button

-Let's start by adding the user interface element to our `PagesList` component:
+Let's start by creating the `DeletePageButton` component and updating the user interface of our `PagesList` component:

 ```js
 import { Button } from '@wordpress/components';